mvolkmann/blog/src/lua.md

 TODO: Write utility functions that get values of specific types from Lua code
 TODO: and do all the error checking.

-TODO: Does `lua_pcall` remove the function and its arguments from the stack?
+Before `lua_pcall` pushes return values onto the stack it remove the function and its arguments from the stack.

 See {% aTargetBlank
 "http://www.troubleshooters.com/codecorn/lua/lua_c_calls_lua.htm",